 As noted above, teachers make regular and ongoing assessments of all children.
-If concerns about a child's progress or attainment are raised then more targeted assessments can be carried out.
-These may be linked to a number of areas of need, including but not limited to: phonological abilities, sight word recognition, number recognition, spelling etc. Following discussions with the SENDCo and parents, if high quality teaching and short bursts of additional support are not proving effective, the child will be put on the Special Educational Needs register in order to receive a more personalised level of support.
+If concerns about a child are raised, then more targeted assessments can be carried out.
+These may be linked to a number of areas of need, including but not limited to: phonological abilities, sight word recognition, number recognition, spelling etc. This does not refer singularly to academic progress or attainment; it also links to other areas such as social or mental health needs.
+Following discussions with the SENDCo and parents, if high quality teaching and short bursts of additional support are not proving effective, the child will be put on the Special Educational Needs Register in order to receive a more personalised level of support.